syncfusion-content/xamarin.android-docs/xamarin-android/SfKanban/overview.md

 # Kanban

-The Kanban control is an efficient way to visualize a workflow at each stage of completion.
+The kanban control is used to visualize a workflow at each stage of completion in an efficient way.

 ![Spacing](kanban_images/kanban.png)

-## Key Features
+## Key features

-* Visualize the workflow of any process.
+* Visualizes the workflow of any process.
-* Limit a work in progress (WIP).
+* Limits a work in progress (WIP).
-* Manage workflow transitions.
+* Manages workflow transitions.
-* Customize at a high level.
+* Customizes workflows at a high level.
-* Transition smoothly within processes.
+* Allows smooth transitions within processes.